Pope targets corruption in politics ahead of final Peru mass

 Leaders of other Latin American nations have also been accused of graft.

-"If we let ourselves be led by people who only speak the language of corruption, we are done for," the Argentinian pontiff warned, using a popular Peruvian slang term and earning some laughter.
+"If we let ourselves be led by people who only speak the language of corruption, we are done for," the Argentine pontiff warned, using a popular Peruvian slang term and earning some laughter.

 Nuns await for the arrival of Pope Francis inside the Senor de los Milagros Sanctuary, in Lima on January 21, 2018, before the pontiff held mass with a million faithful at the end of his tour to Peru and Chile